Decoherence in open quantum systems: influence of the intrinsic bath dynamics: Master equation for : weak coupling approximation

-It has been pointed out in Ref.~\cite{TMF2018} that the ZN projection technique can be viewed as a particular version of the non-equilibrium statistical operator method (NSO), when the interaction term is not taken into account in the relevant distribution $\widetilde{\varrho}_{\rm{rel}}(t)$.
-The relevant statistical operator is usually considered as the distribution, relating the initial state of the system to the NSO $\widetilde{\varrho}(t)$ through the decomposition \bea \widetilde{\varrho}(t)=\widetilde{\varrho}_{\rm{rel}}(t)+\Delta\widetilde{\varrho}(t) \eea (c.f.
-Eqs.(\ref{rho-decomp1}) and (\ref{Zw-IP-decomp})).
-Since in the limit $t\to\infty$ the system attains the equilibrium state \cite{ZMR}, the correlational part $\Delta\widetilde{\varrho}(t)$ of the total density matrix approaches zero only if the interaction $V$ is included into the relevant distribution.
+It is pointed out in \cite{TMF2018} that the ZN projection technique can be viewed as a particular version of the non-equilibrium statistical operator method (NSO), when the interaction term is not taken into account in the relevant distribution $\widetilde{\varrho}_{\rm{rel}}(t)$.
+The relevant statistical operator is usually considered as the distribution, relating the initial state of the system to the NSO $\widetilde{\varrho}(t)$ through the decomposition \bea \widetilde{\varrho}(t)=\widetilde{\varrho}_{\rm{rel}}(t)+\Delta\widetilde{\varrho}(t) \eea [c.f. equations~(\ref{rho-decomp1}) and (\ref{Zw-IP-decomp})].
+Since in the limit $t\to\infty$ the system attains an equilibrium state \cite{ZMR}, the correlational part $\Delta\widetilde{\varrho}(t)$ of the total density matrix approaches zero only if the interaction $V$ is included into the relevant distribution.
 Otherwise, like in the case (\ref{Zw-IP-decomp}) of the ZN projection method and its generalization (\ref{rho-decomp1}), $\lim\limits_{t\to\infty}\delta \widetilde{\varrho}(t)\not=0$ and $\lim\limits_{t\to\infty}\Delta \widetilde{\varrho}(t)\not=0$, since the equilibrium distribution of the composite system is not factorisable in the operators, belonging to the different subsystems $S$ and $B$.
-Here we leave aside all peculiarities dealt with tending the system to equilibrium, referring readers to the papers~\cite{TMF2018, OSID}.
+Here, we leave aside all the peculiarities dealing with the system tending to equilibrium, and refer our readers to the papers~\cite{TMF2018, OSID}.

-Secondly, the decomposition (\ref{Zw-IP-Del-rho}) renders the main disadvantage of the ZN projection method quite obvious: the state of the environment is postulated to be described by an equilibrium distribution plus some correction $\mbox{Tr}_S\delta\widetilde{\varrho}(t)$, which seems reasonable only in the case of small interactions.
-On the contrary, the generalization of the ZN method implies that the reduced density matrix of the environment has its own dynamics, completely incorporated in the distribution $\widetilde{\varrho}_B(t)$, see Eqs.~(2.13) and (2.17) in Ref.~\cite{CMP}, whereas approximation (\ref{IP-rho-B-lin}) can be treated as its linearized version.
+Secondly, the expression (\ref{Zw-IP-Del-rho}) renders the main disadvantage of the ZN projection method quite obvious: the state of the environment is postulated to be described by an equilibrium distribution plus some correction $\mbox{Tr}_S\delta\widetilde{\varrho}(t)$, which seems reasonable only for the case of small interactions.
+On the contrary, the generalization of the ZN method implies that the reduced density matrix of the environment has its own dynamics, completely incorporated in the distribution $\widetilde{\varrho}_B(t)$, see equations~(2.13) and (2.17) in \cite{CMP}, whereas approximation (\ref{IP-rho-B-lin}) can be treated as its linearized version.